Local Weather

 From Triangle, descend west on the rocky trail to treeline, to Copper Lake.
 At this point you are actually closer to Crested Butte than to Aspen.
 Find the trail(signed) that climbs above the lake up to East Maroon Pass.
 It’s an easy climb, only a few hundred vertical feet to the mellow, grassy pass.
 We opted to take a short break and fill up on water here before beginning the long run down the East Maroon trail.

 Nine mostly downhill miles and two big creek crossings later and you’ll arrive at the East Maroon Trailhead, just off the Maroon Creek Road.
-With Conundrums’ backdrop of Castle, Cathedral and Raoul Peaks in the morning, followed up with the East Maroons’ lineup of Len Shoemaker, Thunder and Pyramid Peaks in the afternoon, there’s no shortage of scenery out here.
+With Conundrum Creek’s backdrop of Castle, Cathedral, and Raoul peaks in the morning, followed up with the East Maroon Creek’s lineup of Len Shoemaker, Thunder, and Pyramid Peaks in the afternoon, there’s no shortage of scenery out here.

 Christy’s new little Garmin Forerunner GPS had us at 22.77 miles.
-Not bad, especially as a before work jaunt for Todd and I.
+Not bad, especially as a before work jaunt for Todd and me.

 While it isn’t required, we shuttled a car to the finish the night before and then drove back around to get Todd’s truck.
 If you can get a ride up to Conundrum Creek TH in the morning you can just hail the Maroon Bells bus which will take you down to Aspen Highlands.